SyShock/Web-App-Template/README.md

 ### npm run build

 Builds a static copy of your site to the `build/` folder.
-Your app is ready to be deployed!
+And your app is ready to be deployed!

 **For the best production performance:** Add a build bundler plugin like "@snowpack/plugin-webpack" to your `snowpack.config.js` config file.